Cookie choices

 The scam signal to watch for is vagueness

-The riskiest products in this category hide the commercial rules until after payment or only promise broad AI certainty.
+The riskiest products in this category hide billing rules until after payment or promise certainty they cannot explain.

 • Unclear recurring billing is a category trust killer.